Uniform Quasi ML based inference for the panel AR(1) model: Introduction

-The outline of the rest of the paper is as follows.
+The paper proceeds as follows.
 In section 2 we present the panel AR(1) model, the assumptions, the (Q)ML estimators and their asymptotic properties including their local-to-unit root limiting distributions.
 In section 3 we discuss the asymptotic size properties of various ML\ based tests including Quasi LM tests that use the expected Hessian of the RE\ or the FE log-likelihood function.
 We also derive the power envelope of the FE version of such an QLM test for $H_{0}:\rho =1-cN^{-1/4}$ when the average information matrix is estimated by a centered OPG\ estimator and the model is only second-order identified, and the maximal attainable power curve for testing $H_{0}:\rho =1-cN^{-1/4}$ in the worst case scenario.
 In section 4 we conduct a Monte Carlo study into the empirical size and power properties of the QLM tests.
-Section 5 concludes.
+Section 5 concludes and the appendix contains the proofs.$ $